 Living In The Age Of Impact Economy

 We are literally living at times where the responsibility of a firm is way beyond generating profit for its shareholders.
 In fact, profit is just a portion of it.
-Today’s businesses are expected to provide positive outcomes also for the well-being of the society.
+Today’s businesses are expected to provide positive outcomes for the well-being of the society.
 It’s quite obvious that companies can no longer divorce themselves from the problems of the world.
-Be it global warming, the refugee matters, gender equality or pollution crisis.
-They are expected to take a stance, involve in action and do it in a way that is in line with their brand identity.
+Be it global warming, the refugee matters, gender equality or the pollution crisis.
+They are expected to take a stance, get involved and do it in a way that is in line with their brand identity.
 This new attitude of doing business even has a name now.
 Welcome to the age of Impact Economy!

-In a brief explanation impact economy is the way of conducting business where your operations are aiming to benefit the society and the environment alongside financial success.
-Looking through this lens, doing good for the society at large is considered as one of the keystones of the company.
+In a brief explanation, the impact economy is the way of conducting business where your operations are aiming to benefit the society and the environment alongside financial success.
+Looking through this lens, doing good for the society at large is considered one of the keystones of the company.
 That said, the impact economy approach includes all parties’ involvement; the stakeholders, the customers, the suppliers, and the employees.
-It obviously is flourished within.
+It is obviously flourished within.
 It’s not something that you can outsource and attach to your company’s brand equity.

 Brand Purpose At The Focal Point Of Change

 Therefore it wouldn’t be an exaggeration to state that the weight of such a maneuver in the company falls on the shoulders of a brand.
 The brand should accept, internalize and reflect the purpose of its existence (hence the contribution to the impact economy).
 In fact, the purpose of a brand, the reason for its existence, should be carefully knitted into the brand equity itself.
 Otherwise, the brand would face the threat to be acknowledged as insincere, if not a hypocrite.
 And in an environment where the driving force of such change arises from the demand, the way you are perceived is everything!